kili-technology/kili-python-sdk/docs/sdk/tutorials/set_up_workflows.md

 project_id = "<YOUR PROJECT ID>"
 ```

-For information on how to set up a Kili project, refer to the `basic_project_setup.ipynb` tutorial.
+For information on how to set up a Kili project, refer to the [basic project setup](https://python-sdk-docs.kili-technology.com/latest/sdk/tutorials/basic_project_setup/) tutorial.

 ## Managing reviews